ngoviettung/Vortex_Panel_Method/README.md

-# Vortex Panel Method for Profile NACA
+# Vortex Panel Method for Wing using NACA Profile

 This repository implements the **Vortex Panel Method** in **MATLAB** for analyzing the potential flow around NACA airfoil profiles and computing aerodynamic quantities such as **pressure distribution**, **lift**, and **aerodynamic coefficients**.